stravos97/java-documentation-notes/08-rest/01-restful-apis.md

 ### Quick Reference Summary

 > [!NOTE] REST API Checklist
-> - ✅ Use appropriate HTTP methods (GET, POST, PUT, DELETE)
+> - Use appropriate HTTP methods (GET, POST, PUT, DELETE)
-> - ✅ Return meaningful HTTP status codes
+> - Return meaningful HTTP status codes
-> - ✅ Use JSON for data exchange
+> - Use JSON for data exchange
-> - ✅ Follow consistent naming conventions (nouns, plural, lowercase)
+> - Follow consistent naming conventions (nouns, plural, lowercase)
-> - ✅ Implement proper error handling
+> - Implement proper error handling
-> - ✅ Use authentication and authorization
+> - Use authentication and authorization
-> - ✅ Version your APIs
+> - Version your APIs
-> - ✅ Document your endpoints
+> - Document your endpoints
-> - ✅ Test thoroughly with tools like Postman or REST Assured
+> - Test thoroughly with tools like Postman or REST Assured

 RESTful APIs provide a powerful, standardized way to build scalable web services.
-By following these principles and best practices, you'll create APIs that are intuitive, maintainable, and easy for other developers to consume.
+By following these principles and the recommended approach, you'll create APIs that are intuitive, maintainable, and easy for other developers to consume.